jfrancis42/consul-lisp/README.md

 CL-USER>
 ```

 You can also ask for a recursive result.
-The results are returned as a
+Recursive results are
-list of conses of key:value pairs (note that this can be a very
+returned as a list of conses of key:value pairs (note that this can be
-expensive operation in time, client memory, and server resources if
+a very expensive operation in time, client memory, and server
-the values are large - use with extreme caution):
+resources if the values are large - use with extreme caution):

 ```
 CL-USER> (consul:kv-put *consul* "foo" "test value 1")